ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/28_Graph-DFS/README.md

 		- Thus, like Cut Vertex Algorithm, after searching the subtree of the root, _v_, and getting the highest vertex using only back edges, if the vertex is lower than _u_, the edge, (u, v), is going to be removed.
 		- If the highest vertex of a subtree is equal to or higher than _u_, we should not remove the edge, (u, v), because there is the edge from _v_ to _u_.
 		- In directed graph, we need to consider cross edges.
 If a vertex found by a cross edge has already been included in a SCC, we would not be able to move to ancestors using the cross edge.
-		- If there is not a back edge in directed graph, check whether there is a vertex already visited, which has a cross edge to direct to vertexes of not being included in a SCC, or not.
+		- If there is not a back edge in directed graph, check whether there is a vertex already visited, which has a cross edge to direct to vertices of not being included in a SCC, or not.
 If it exists, the edge, (u, v), should not be removed.
 	- If the edge is removed, it will create a new SCC.

 	``` c++